DJI Mavic: Accidents and incidents

 A 23-year-old UAV pilot from Xiaoshan was detained because of footage taken from a Mavic flying near airliners descending to land at Hangzhou Xiaoshan International Airport.
 The incident came to light when footage was uploaded to QQ.
 The footage in question was an eight-second clip from a ten-minute recording taken from an altitude of 450 m.
 The pilot had flown the UAV to photograph a sunset, but had also recorded several airliners flying past.
-DJI strongly condemning the incident.
+DJI strongly condemned the incident.